A war of choice, mass civilian killing and the consequences of militarism

 Is this militarist realism?
 Defence dividends for an ‘armour-clad nation’

-In the first of two articles on aspects of the government's recent defence and security reports, Emma Sangster looks at how the strategies reflect an era of 'militarist realism' which seeks to centre and normalise 'Defence' in all of our lives.
+With reference to the government's recent defence and security reports, Emma Sangster looks at how the strategies reflect an era of 'militarist realism' which seeks to centre and normalise 'Defence' in all of our lives.

 York Armed Forces Day: ‘rage-bait’, militarism and the authorised ‘knowers’